gradio-app/gradio/guides/04_chatbots/01_creating-a-chatbot-fast.md

 ## Add Multimodal Capability to your chatbot

 You may want to add multimodal capability to your chatbot.
-For example, you may wantusers to be able to easily upload images or files to your chatbot and ask questions about it.
-This is supported by the `gr.MultimodalTextbox()` component, which supports both text and file inputs.
-Here's an example of how to use it:
+For example, you may want users to be able to easily upload images or files to your chatbot and ask questions about it.
+You can make your chatbot "multimodal" by passing in a single parameter (`multimodal=True`) to the `gr.ChatInterface` class.

 ```python
 import gradio as gr